-Download the free-to-try data recovery software to recover your ‘Office for Mac’ files.
+Download the free data recovery software to recover up to 1 GB ‘Office for Mac’ files

 You’ll try everything to recover your unsaved Word, Excel, and PowerPoint files on your Mac, isn’t it?
 Suppose you’re working on a high-priority multi-sheet Excel workbook (tracking sales record) and simultaneously preparing Word templates and PowerPoint presentations to give it a visual kick, and suddenly, out of nowhere, before saving all your files you accidentally end up closing all the windows, or your Mac shuts down unexpectedly.
 You would think that you’re files are gone, but that’s not the case.
 Irrespective of how it happened, there’s a fair chance you can recover your unsaved files.

 1. Restore unsaved PowerPoint file by using the temp folder

 While working on a PowerPoint presentation, if your Mac crashes before you save it, you can try recovering the unsaved PowerPoint file from the temp folder.